 - verify the candidate's identity.
-Identification checking guidelines can be found on the Gov.uk website. - obtain (via the applicant) an enhanced DBS certificate including barred list information for those who will be working in regulated activity (see Appendix 1) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
-The school will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available - Verify the candidate's mental and physical fitness to carry out their work responsibilities.
+Identification checking guidelines can be found on the Gov.uk website. - obtain (via the applicant) an enhanced Children's Workforce DBS certificate including barred list information for those who will be working in regulated activity and an Enhanced Children's Workforce DBS (without the barred list check) for anyone who is working in the school but is not working in regulated activity (see Appendix 1) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
+The school will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available - ensure all shortlisted candidates have completed a Criminal Record self-declaration form disclosing any relevant convictions (see Appendix 2). - verify the candidate's mental and physical fitness to carry out their work responsibilities.
 A job applicant can be asked relevant questions about disability and health in order to establish that they have the physical and mental capacity for the specific role see paragraph 10.2. - verify the candidate's right to work in the UK.
-Advice on this can be found on the Gov.uk website. - for candidates from an EEA Country, they will be required to provide evidence of having obtained settled status under the Settlement Scheme by 30 June 2021.
-After this date those without settled status will be required to apply for a VISA which allows them to work in the UK.
-Where they are already in possession of this candidates must provide original evidence at the earliest opportunity. - if the candidate has lived or worked outside the UK, make any further checks the school feel appropriate. - verify professional qualifications as appropriate by viewing original certificates.
-The Teacher Services system should be used to verify any award of qualified teacher status (QTS) and the completion of teacher induction or probation. - ensure the candidate is checked against the prohibition from teaching orders see paragraph 7 above. - ensure the candidate is checked against the prohibition from management roles (section 128) check where applicable (part of barred list check for those in regulated activity) see paragraph 7 above. - ensure the candidate completes a childcare disqualification declaration (where appropriate) see paragraph 10.4. - ensure the candidate has completed a declaration about convictions and working with children (see appendix 2).
+Advice on this can be found on the Gov.uk website.

+After 1 July 2021 candidates from an EEA Country, will be required to provide evidence of having obtained settled status under the EU Settlement Scheme.
+Candidates have until 30 June 2021 to register, so until then, their existing documents can be accepted (providing they have been living in the UK before December 2020).